Dear reader of ADxS.org, please excuse the disruption.

 Antidepressants have the effect of reducing the production of pro-inflammatory cytokines (such as IFN-α) and increasing the production of anti-inflammatory cytokines.122

-Interferon α as a drug against hepatitis C or malignant melanoma triggers severe depression in 40 to 50 % of those affected depending on the dose and fatigue, loss of energy and motor slowdown in up to 80 %.123 Anorexia, fatigue and pain do not occur immediately, but only within 14 days of starting IFN-α treatment.
+Interferon α as a drug against hepatitis C or malignant melanoma triggers severe depression in 40 to 50 % of people with ADHD depending on the dose and fatigue, loss of energy and motor slowdown in up to 80 %.123 Anorexia, fatigue and pain do not occur immediately, but only within 14 days of starting IFN-α treatment.
 Depressed mood, anxiety and cognitive impairment, on the other hand, occurred later and mainly in patients who met the DSM-IV criteria for major depression.

 Changes in the dopamine metabolism of the basal ganglia